 The area around Florence Duomo and Piazza della Signoria is the heart and soul of the city.
 All over, the narrow and cobbled streets crisscrossing the city center are full of iconic places that are on anyone’s Florence bucket list.

-The main Florence landmarks are concentrated around the Duomo, very close to one another in the old town.
+The main Florence landmarks are concentrated around the Duomo (Santa Maria del Fiore Cathedral), very close to one another in the old town.
 In fact, by choosing a hotel in Florence’s historical center, you’ll be within short walking distance from the main sights like the spellbinding Cathedral square or the iconic Piazza della Signoria and Ponte Vecchio.
 That’s undoubtedly the best area to stay in Florence if you’re discovering the city for the first time or in case you’re spending only one day.

 An additional advantage of staying in Florence’s old town is that you can visit the famous landmarks and the Uffizi Gallery early in the morning when they’re usually less crowded.
 Furthermore, it’ll be easy to revisit your favorite places at night when they have a totally different charm.

 Since you’re at the heart of the city, the hotels here are among the most expensive, although it’s possible to find affordable accommodations.

 San Lorenzo & San Marco